 To get between here and other points on Perhentian Islands is very easy.
 There are sea taxi stands at each end of the beach and you can travel for a good price wherever you want.
 An example price is RM10 per person to Long Beach on Kecil.

-The Perhentian Island Resort is one of the closer points to Perhentian Kecil which makes this fast as well.
+The Perhentian Island Resort is one of the closer points to Perhentian Kecil which makes it fast to travel across to there as well.
 In a 5-minute walk, you can be at West Beach on Besar.

 Perhentian Island Resort With Kids

 This is a fabulous option with kids.
 The beach is just perfect.
 It’s nice and calm with a lack of sharp coral.
 Also, most of this beach is partitioned off so boats only have limited access which makes it much nicer and safer than other beaches we saw.

 There is also the pool and other activities here to help keep kids amused.
 You are surrounded by nature which always makes things easier with kids.